TecXCTO/ros2/projects/project1/README.md

-Robot Operating System (ROS 2) is not a traditional operating system like Windows or Linux.
+# Robot Operating System (ROS 2)
+It is not a traditional operating system like Windows or Linux.
 It is a highly powerful, open-source middleware framework that provides hardware abstraction, low-level device control, message-passing, and package management.
 It essentially acts as the plumbing or "nervous system" for a robot, allowing different software programs (nodes) to talk to one another smoothly.
-[1, 2, 3, 4]
 The core reason why ROS 2 was completely rewritten from the ground up to replace ROS 1 was to remove the single point of failure (the ROS Master) and introduce industrial-grade reliability, real-time control, and native security using a decentralized standard called DDS (Data Distribution Service).
 [1, 4, 5]
 ------------------------------
 ## Core Applications: What Can You Do With ROS 2?